xolvio/qualityfaster/content/TESTING-SUCCESS-FACTORS.md

     Then the results show "Wikipedia - Rembrandt"
 ```

 That is the specification right there.
-It does not tell you at all *HOW* to do it, but it does tell you *WHAT* and *WHY*.
-From the specifications, you can do two things.
-You can write automated tests that check the code the fulfils the specifications, and you can write the actual code that fulfils the specifications.
-You can even do this crazy thing called Test Driven Development that drive the development of the specs above using tests and is known to reduce defects by 30-50%.
+It does not tell you at all *HOW* to do it, but does tell you *WHAT* and *WHY*.
+From the specifications, you can do two things:

+1. Write automated tests that check the code fulfils the specifications
+2. Write the actual code that fulfils the specifications.

+You can even do this crazy thing called Test Driven Development (TDD) that drive the development of the specs above using tests and is known to reduce defects by 30-50%.

-The tests that are produced in this fashion are always long lasting because they come *BEFORE* the code.
+The tests produced in this fashion are always long lasting because they come *BEFORE* the code.
 Think about it, every time you want to change the code, you start by changing the specs, and then you go on to change the tests as well as the code to match.
 So you have three artifacts: the specs, the tests and the code.
-Some frameworks merge the specs and the code (like Mocha and Jasmine) and others separate them (like Cucumber).
-The example above shows Cucumber's Gherkin syntax, and you can achieve the same with Mocha/Jasmine like this:
+Some frameworks merge the specs and the code (like [Mocha](https://mochajs.org/) and [Jasmine](http://jasmine.github.io/)) and others separate them (like [Cucumber](https://cucumber.io/)).
+The example above shows Cucumber's [Gherkin](https://cucumber.io/docs/reference#gherkin) syntax, and you can achieve the same with Mocha/Jasmine like this:

 ```javascript
 describe('Google Index updates cached pages', function() {